Bleed-Kernel/Bleed-Kernel/README.md

 - [ ] Relocatable Executables
 - [ ] Task-Specific Framebuffers

+## Hardware Specifications
+I use many machines to test bleed on real hardware so I know it works the way it should.

+The Dedicated test machine for the bleed kernel is a Dell Optiplex 3040 with an i5-6500 and 4 GiB of Memory, however the machine I use to make bleed and often also test on is a Custom Build with a Ryzen 5 9600x and 16 GiB of Memory.

 ## Related Projects
 [The Verdict Shell - Default shell for the Bleed Kernel](https://codeberg.org/Bleed-Kernel/Verdict-Shell)